synic/dockerman/README.md

-# Simple Zero Dependency Task Runner
+# Doot: Simple Zero Dependency Task Runner

 This is a simple, zero dependency (except Python 3, which comes installed on most *nix operating systems) task runner.
 Similar to `make`, but meant to be